simonmitterhofer/Master-Thesis/README.md

 # Option Pricing in the Hypergeometric Volatility Model

 This repository contains all files related to my Master’s thesis titled
-**"Option Pricing in the Hypergeometric Volatility Model – Simulation and Analysis"**
+**"Option Pricing in the Hypergeometric Volatility Model"**
-submitted at WU Vienna, Institute for Statistics and Mathematics, in 2025.
+%submitted at WU Vienna, Institute for Statistics and Mathematics, in 2025.

 ## Overview